nauam/Courses/docs/developer/06-logging-plugins.md

 ## Plugin Development

-QW Control supports two development modes for Logging plugins:
+Rundeck supports two development modes for Logging plugins:

 1. Java-based development deployed as a Jar file.
 2. Groovy-based deployed as a single `.groovy` script.